Mason Cole

-Mason Cole (born March 28, 1996) is an American football center for the Pittsburgh Steelers of the National Football League (NFL).
-He played college football at Michigan.
-He was drafted by the Arizona Cardinals in the third round of the 2018 NFL Draft, and played for them for three seasons.
+Mason Cole (born March 28, 1996) is an American professional football center.
+He played college football for the Michigan Wolverines, where he was twice named an All-Big Ten selection.
+He was selected by the Arizona Cardinals in the third round of the 2018 NFL draft, playing there for three seasons.
+He has also played for the Minnesota Vikings and Pittsburgh Steelers.

-Early years
+Early life

 Cole grew up in Tarpon Springs, Florida, and attended East Lake High School.
 He was a four-year starter for the East Lake football team and was a participant in the 2014 U.S. Army All-American Bowl.
 He was also a first-team all-state player in Florida during the 2013 season.
 Cole's high school coach, Bob Hudson, said of him: "He's that guy, as a coach, that you want a whole team of.
 He does what he's supposed to do.
 He stays out of trouble.
 He's not late to meetings.
 He's not lazy.
 He's always moving.
 He's coachable.
 He can take criticism.
 He doesn't need praise every play.
 He's what you dream of as a coach."